MystenLabs/walrus-docs/docs/walrus-sites/builder-config.md

 If, for any reason, you didn't add `walrus` to `$PATH`, make sure to configure a pointer to the binary, see below.

-## Advanced configuration
+## Additional options

 If you want to have more control over the behavior of the site builder, you can customize the following variables in the config file:

 - `package`: the object ID of the Walrus Sites package on Sui.
 This must always be specified in the config, and is already appropriately configured in `assets/example-config.yaml`.
-- `portal`: the name of the Portal through which the site will be viewed; this only affects the output of the CLI, and nothing else (default: `walrus.site`).
+- `portal`: the name of the portal through which the site will be viewed; this only affects the output of the CLI, and nothing else (default: `walrus.site`).
-  All Walrus Sites are accessible through any Portal independent of this setting.
+  All Walrus Sites are accessible through any portal independent of this setting.
 - `general`: these are general options that can be configured both through the CLI and the config:
   - `rpc_url`: The URL of the Sui RPC node to use.
 If not set, the `site-builder` will infer it from the wallet.